When Large Language Models are Reliable for Judging Empathic Communication: Results

 \subsection{Crowd annotations distort evaluations of empathy}

 Crowd annotations consistently show low reliability with expert annotations.
 Across all frameworks, inter-rater reliability ($\kappa_w$) between crowd workers' annotations and expert annotations was between $0.1$ to $0.63$ (median = $0.33$), exceeding the high agreement threshold in only one sub-component.
+Appendix Figure~\ref{fig:crowd-empathy-inflation} illustrates the distribution of annotations of crowds, experts, and LLMs for the four datasets.

 Additionally, crowd workers' annotations are positively biased relative to experts' and LLMs' annotation.
 They assigned higher average ratings relative to experts on 18 out of the 21 sub-components evaluated.
 This systematic positive bias by crowdworkers reveals empathy inflation in novice perceptions of empathic support relative to trained experts.
-This may arise due to differences in training and evaluative criteria between experts and lay annotators.
-Unlike experts, crowd workers lack formal training in the specific theoretical frameworks for empathic communication, potentially limiting their ability to provide expert-aligned annotations.
-Instead, lay annotators may rely on intuitive heuristics such as ``it's the thought that counts'', giving speakers the benefit of the doubt by focusing on perceived intentions rather than the content of the message, which does not align with theory-based definitions of empathic expression.
-Such heuristic-driven evaluation, where annotators substitute complex judgments with simpler affect-based evaluations has also been reported in crowdsourced emotional message labeling tasks~\cite{huffaker2020crowdsourced}.
-This focus on perceived intent rather than expressed content likely contributes to the inflated ratings observed from crowd workers.
-Figure~\ref{fig:crowd-empathy-inflation} in the Supplemental Information illustrates the distribution of annotations of crowds, experts, and LLMs for the four datasets.
-Moreover, previous work finds that most people typically generate empathic or messages with moderate, rather than high or low empathy when evaluated against theoretical frameworks~\cite{macgeorge2017influence}.
-If crowd annotators are unable to produce highly empathic messages, they may also fail to recognize or appreciate the value of those messages when others generate them.
+Lay annotators may rely on intuitive heuristics such as ``it's the thought that counts'', giving speakers the benefit of the doubt by focusing on perceived intentions rather than the content of the message.
+Such heuristic-driven evaluation, where annotators substitute complex judgments with simpler affect-based evaluations has been reported in crowdsourced emotional message labeling tasks~\cite{huffaker2020crowdsourced}.